navarroaxel/navarroaxel.github.io/blog/well-known-change-password.md

 # Build a discoverable change password form

-We can use a well-known URL in our websites to make our change password forms discoverable by tools, like 1Password, LastPass, Bitwarden, etc.
+We can use a well-known URL in our websites to make our _change password_ forms discoverable by tools, like 1Password, LastPass, Bitwarden, etc.

-This magic URL for `https://example.com` would be `https://example.com/.well-known/change-password`, let's check how this works. 💪
+For `https://example.com`, this magic URL would be `https://example.com/.well-known/change-password`.
+Let's check how this works. 💪

 ## A well-known URL

 What is a [well-known URI](https://ldapwiki.com/wiki/Well-Known%20URIs)?
 It's basically a group of predefined "links" inside a `/.well-known/` directory in a website.

-These links could be a HTTP redirect, like the change-password URI, or a document with a specific format, like the "well known" OpenID Connect configuration in JSON format located at `/.well-known/openid-configuration`.
-We can found an example here <https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration>.
+These links can be either a HTTP redirect, like the change-password URI, or a document with a specific format, like the "well known" OpenID Connect configuration in JSON format located at `/.well-known/openid-configuration`.
+We can find an example here <https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration>.

 ## Just a redirect